Nour Hamada: Participation in the Eastern Women's Congresses of 1930 and 1932

 A third congress was discussed to be held in Ankara two years later.
 Even though that meeting never occurred, another meeting did in Istanbul 1935, when Hamada was in the states, by the International Alliance of Women in Europe.

 Visit to the Pope in the Vatican

-Accompanied by her brother "Amin Bek", Hamada visited the Vatican State in Italy, two envoys by their elder brother, to discuss national and Arab issues of value in light of the French mandate over Lebanon and Syria at that time.
+Accompanied by her brother "Amin Bek", Hamada visited the Vatican State in Italy, with two envoys organized by her elder brother, to discuss national and Arab issues of value in light of the French mandate over Lebanon and Syria at that time.
 The Pope received them and admired Hamada greatly.
 He was confident that she and her brother were a symbol of hope for the region and the right references for information related to the Arab world and the Middle East as a whole.
 Consequently, the Pope granted Nour Hamada the title of Lebanese Princess.

 US journey

 Hamada applied for a Lebanese passport and a US visa and secured them both.
 She built many connections in the US within various parties and had various connections secured from her brother.
 She went to the US in 1933 and attended various conferences with the aim to write about the women's movement in Arabic.
 She attended a conference called the Ninth Annual Conference of the Committee on the Cause and Cure of War in Washington, DC.
 She continued to live in the US in a Syrian immigrant community.
 She taught English and Arabic and continued influencing many people.